A group of college women enjoy spring break drinks outside in the sun.

 The Carolinas

-North and South Carolina have many gorgeous beaches, like the Outer Banks and Myrtle Beach, at a lower price point than more tropical locales.
-While both states receive their fair share of spring break travelers each year, they’re usually much more crowded during summer.
+North and South Carolina have many gorgeous beaches, like the Outer Banks and Myrtle Beach.
+These beaches often come in at a lower price point than more tropical locales.
+While both states receive their fair share of spring break travelers each year, they’re usually less crowded than visiting during summer.
 You could snag a deal on a hotel during the off-season in March or April.
 The weather may be a little cool for swimming, but you could still enjoy spending time by the water and in nightlife or shopping districts, like South Carolina’s Broadway at the Beach.

 Lake Havasu

 Lake Havasu, Arizona, is an affordable alternative to coastal spring break destinations.
-Lake Havasu City features beautiful beaches along the lake, complete with palm trees and Arizona sun, as well as plenty of restaurants, nightclubs, and bars.
+Lake Havasu City features beautiful beaches along the lake, complete with palm trees and Arizona sun.
+The heart of the city has over 140 restaurants, nightclubs, and bars for entertainment.
 For a quieter spring break, you could visit Lake Havasu State Park to camp on the beach and spend your days swimming, fishing, or hiking.

 New York City

-New York offers plenty of excitement for spring breakers who prefer cities to beaches.
+New York City offers plenty of excitement for spring breakers who prefer the action of a bustling city.
 Students get discounted admission to many museums and theaters across the city.
 Spring breakers on a budget could take the subway to Brooklyn or Queens for bars and restaurants to avoid Manhattan’s typically pricier establishments.
+You can still enjoy a beach day at South Beach, Staten Island, New York.
 Plus, hotels may have lower rates since spring break falls between the city’s busiest tourism seasons.

 If you plan carefully, make strategic choices, and leverage your student credit card rewards, you could enjoy the spring break trip of your dreams without spending a fortune.